Feemagie/website-content/blog/why-I-like-indie-games.md

 ![Uncharted Waters 3D Room](/images/blog/uncharted_waters-3d-room.webp "Uncharted Waters 3D Room Concept")
 _my 3D model of the throne room_

 I really love the world I created and I'm sure you guys would too, maybe one day I can share it.
-If there are any Indie developers out there that have an interest in bringing this gem to life with me, contact me!
+If there are any indie developers out there that have an interest in bringing this gem to life with me, contact me!

-![Uncharted Waters Locations](/images/blog/uncharted_waters-locations.webp "Uncharted Waters Location Concepts") _Some of the UI design, Brainstorming and moodboards of environment/ scenes of the game.
-Small disclaimer - I don't own any of these pictures, they were all just as reference and thank god for Photoshop_
+![Uncharted Waters Locations](/images/blog/uncharted_waters-locations.webp "Uncharted Waters Location Concepts") _Some of the UI design, Brainstorming and moodboards of the environment and scenes of the game.
+Small disclaimer - I don't own any of these pictures, they were all just as reference.
+Thank god for Photoshop!_

 ![Uncharted Waters Menu & Pause Screen](/images/blog/uncharted_waters-menu-screens.webp "Uncharted Waters Menu & Pause Screen Examples")
-_screenshots of the main menu and the pause menu_
+_Screenshots of the main menu and the pause menu._

 The project really progressed my appreciation for indie developers.
 The developers often stand alone, they put all their heart and soul into the game.
 Plus, the game ideas are often their own, which strengthens the developer's bond with their game.
 For indie developers, it's often more than just a job or a project they're working on.
 That's why they are able to get the best out of their game and create the games that indie fans (like myself) love so much.
-This is the reason my streams will focus on Indie games - and they will be defined mainly by the developers being Indie and not focusing on their publishers all that much....not gonna be nit-picky there.
+This is the reason my streams will focus on Indie games, and they will be defined mainly by the developers being indie and not focusing on their publishers all that much...
+Not gonna be nit-picky there.

-So why Indie games?
-Well I think _the better question is **why not Indie games?**_
+So why play indie games?
+Well I think _the better question is **why not indie games?**_